 However, there is one catch: You have to win a permit!
-We give you tips on how to increase your chances and answers to every other possible question you might have been covered here.
+We give you tips on how to increase your chances to win and answer every possible question you might have.

 You’ll learn things no one else tells you about ‘The Wave’!
 Read our powerful planning guide below (check our huge infographic!).

-Our famous 5 proven must-know tips for the lottery (how to win a permit) at a glance:
+Our must-know tips for the lottery (how to win a permit) at a glance:

-There is no more real off-season in terms of lottery applicants.
-Don't trust older reviews and articles.
+Don’t trust older reviews and articles.
 Winning becomes less likely every year.
 However, we still recommend certain times (see below).

 Photography (Time of Day)

 A sixty-foot butte causes massive shadows and the best time to take photos there is often not sunrise/sunset.
 However, almost any time for a photo is great when you’re at this otherworldly place.
 Extra tip: Look for puddles to capture great reflections.

 Weekly Hotel Deals in Kanab

 In Kanab, close to the Visitor Center – Google Maps:

 - Best Hotels in Kanab: If you want to stay close to the Visitor Center.